Workshops by Sherezzah Bint al-Waha

 About 3 hours.

-Middle Eastern folklore
+Middle Eastern folklore and fusion

-- Cane Dance (Raks Assaya)
+- Cane dances (Raks Assaya)

 - I have several different cane choreographies that I can teach.